-We ask that referrers take time to familiarise themselves with our referral criteria, so as to ensure women are receiving the most appropriate care, in a timely manner.
+We ask that referrers take time to familiarise themselves with the Dorset Perinatal Pathway and referral criteria, so as to ensure women are receiving the most appropriate care, in a timely manner.

-Women who are planning a pregnancy, pregnant or in the postnatal period who have an existing mental illness and women who develop a severe mental illness during the perinatal period, or have identified risk factors for major mental illness in the postnatal period.
+Women who are planning a pregnancy, pregnant or in the postnatal period who have an existing mental illness and women who develop a moderate and complex to severe mental illness during the perinatal period, or have identified risk factors for major mental illness in the postnatal period.
 This includes:

 1) Pre-pregnancy advice and assessment for high risk women (i.e. those on mood stabilising or antipsychotic medication, or with a history of bipolar disorder, schizophrenia or postpartum psychosis)